Servando-C/Java-POO/README.md

 # Object-Oriented Programming in Java
-This repository provides a complete introduction to Object-Oriented Programming (OOP) concepts using Java.
-It is designed for students, developers, and anyone interested in mastering OOP principles through hands-on examples and well-structured exercises.
+This repository contains all the projects and practical exercises developed for the Object-Oriented Programming course.
+The work here showcases a comprehensive application of OOP principles in Java, combining theoretical understanding with real-world programming scenarios.